xingyif/scalabridge/organize-a-workshop/sponsorship.md

 3. Twitter

    Post that you're looking for sponsorships on Twitter, ping me ([@yifan_xing_e](https://twitter.com/yifan_xing_e)).
 I and many others will be happy to retweet.

+For people who are relatively new to the community and who are new to organizing bridge events, here are [a list of sponsors](#interested--sponsors), who are interested in sponsoring.
+Feel free to reach out to them for the workshop.

 ## What to do when you find a sponsor?